Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 > The amplitude halves every 28 ms so it's something like: \
 > Amplitude = MaxAmplitude-((0.976^time_in_miliseconds)*MaxAmplitude)

-> MaxAmplitude should be set to the highest number that fits, in for example 32 bits, to keep precision.
-> Normally I use fixed point math with 32 of precision for multiplications like this.
-> Later we will convert to 16 bits precision, for the output.

-> The pulse period when the bonus pin is high has length 0.002746s, and it's high 75% of the time
+> The pulse period when the bonus pin is high has length 0.002746s, and it's high 75% of the time \
-> so equivalent to a loop of:
+> so equivalent to a loop of: \

-> {1,1,1,0}
+> {1,1,1,0} \

-> The final result looks like it goes through a very slight low pass filter.
+> The final result looks like it goes through a very slight low pass filter. \
-> this basically results in a loop of:
+> at 48khz, results in a loop of: \

-> {97{2}, 1, 33{0}, 1}
+> {97{2}, 1, 33{0}, 1} \

-> at 48khz this results in a wavelengths of 0.00275s
+MaxAmplitude should be set to the highest number that fits, in for example 32 bits, to keep precision.
+Normally I use fixed point math with 32 of precision for multiplications like this.
+Later we will convert to 16 bits precision, for the output.

 We implemented in SystemVerilog this like so: